 It’s important your URL isn’t too long or else spiders might render it as spam.
 So, it’s best if you keep it short and include the keywords.
 You can also edit it if your original title was long.
 Take a look at my example:

-The second place spiders analyse are headings, H2, 3, 4, (etc) or however you’d like to call them.
+The second place spiders analyze are headings, H2, 3, 4, (etc) or however you’d like to call them.
 We recommend using H2 in these cases since they are the ones that hold more value.
 By the way, it’s recommended to place the keyword in each of them.
 It’s not necessary to include the keyword in each one because it’ll seem unnatural.

-We suggest inluding the keyword 3 times.
+We suggest including the keyword 3 times.
 You can use it a few more times, as long as it doesn’t look artificial and the length of the text allows for it.
 A high density of keywords in a text can actually be a negative factor for Google, and cause them to categorize the article as low quality.
-Keep in mind, even more than keywords, the most important thing in SEO for blogs, is your blog.
+Keep in mind, even more than keywords, the most important thing in SEO for blogs is your blog.
 Your best strategy is the content, what you write.
-If it’s high quality, original, has good pictures, videos and links that provide appropriate extra information for your audience, the rest of the actions you perform around it will truly optimize it.
+If it’s high quality, original, has good pictures, videos, and links that provide appropriate extra information for your audience, the rest of the actions you perform around it will truly optimize it.

-Okay, so, the tag in the meta description isn’t in fact a ranking factor for the algorithm but it’s the text the engine shows the user in the search results, which is why it should be attractive.
+Okay, so, the tag in the meta description isn’t, in fact, a ranking factor for the algorithm but it’s the text the engine shows the user in the search results, which is why it should be attractive.
 From your blog’s administration screen you can modify them to include your keywords as well.